My Daytona State

 Student Occupational Therapy Assistant Association (SOTA)

-Advisor - Mary Beth Craig-Oatley, Ph: 506-3624, Daytona Campus (320/115)
+Advisor -Mary Beth Craig-Oatley, Ph: 506-3624, Daytona Campus (320/115)

-SOTA is part of a national organization, which promotes the profession of occupational therapy.
-SOTA has been very active in student events on and off campus, including Abilities Awareness Day, the SGA yard sale and Welcome Student days.
+therapy.
+SOTA has been very active in student events on and off campus, including Abilities Awareness

 Return to top